adamrehn/ue4-docker/README.md

   This is a known bug in some older versions of UnrealBuildTool when using a memory limit that is not a multiple of 4GB.
 To alleviate this issue, specify an appropriate memory limit override (e.g. `-m 8GB` or `-m 12GB`.)
 For more details on this issue, see the last paragraph of the [Windows `hcsshim` timeout issues](#windows-hcsshim-timeout-issues) section below.

+- **Building the Engine in a Windows container fails with the message `fatal error LNK1318: Unexpected PDB error; OK (0)`:**

+  This is a known bug in some versions of Visual Studio, which only appears to occur intermittently.
+The simplest fix is to simply reboot the host system and then re-run the build script.
+Insufficient available memory may also contribute to triggering this bug.

 ## Windows `hcsshim` timeout issues